SUPPER PROGRAM FAQ

 - One meal per student, no seconds or substitutions allowed.

-- Supper must be eaten in a designated area (cafeteria), no 'to go' meals permitted.
+- Supper must be eaten in a designated area approved by nutrition services.

 - No adults (teachers, after school staff, nutrition services employees, etc.) are eligible to participate.